OndrejSladky/kmercamel/README.md

 All algorithms can be used to either work in the unidirectional model or in the bidirectional model (i.e. treat $k$-mer and its reverse complement as the same; in this case either of them appears in the result).

-Additionally, KmerCamel🐫 can optimize the mask of the superstring via the `optimize` subcommand.
+Additionally, KmerCamel🐫 can optimize the mask of the superstring via the `maskopt` subcommand.
 The implemented mask optimization algorithms are the following:
 - Minimize the number of 1s in the mask.
 - Maximize the number of 1s in the mask.
 - Minimize the number of runs of 1s in the mask.